Facebook Page Disabled or Restricted? How to Recover It Fast (2026 Guide)

 You violate Meta’s business policies.

-Your personal account linked to it gets banned.
+The personal account linked to it gets banned.

 Your assets (pages or ad accounts) are removed from the suite.

-There’s usually no direct ban here — just ripple effects from other account issues.
+Please note: there’s usually no direct ban here — just ripple effects from other account issues.

 Level 4: Business Portfolio (formerly Business Manager)